Jerry Richardson: Carolina Panthers

 On October 26, 1993, Richardson became the first former NFL player since George Halas to become an owner when the Carolina Panthers were unanimously awarded the NFL's 29th franchise.
 The Panthers have represented not only Charlotte and North Carolina, but the surrounding region; the area has benefited from the franchise's success.

 Richardson was regarded as one of the most powerful NFL owners, alongside Jerry Jones of the Dallas Cowboys and Robert Kraft of the New England Patriots, respectively.
 Richardson played a role in locking out the NFL players in 2011 and in negotiating a new players agreement.

 For the most part Richardson stayed in the background and rarely interfered in the Panthers' day-to-day operations.
 For instance, when he fired George Seifert after the 2001 season (in which the Panthers went 1–15), he went nine years before holding another press conference at which he took questions from the media—when he announced that John Fox's contract would not be renewed.

 One of the few times in which he directly intervened in football matters came in the 2014–15 offseason, when he refused to re-sign player Greg Hardy in the wake of domestic violence events involving Hardy.
 Richardson said that he made the decision not to do so because "we do the right things."

 It had long been presumed that Richardson intended to have his sons, Mark and Jon, inherit the team.
-However both abruptly resigned before the 2009 season, reportedly at the behest of Richardson and Jon Richardson died of cancer in 2013.
+Mark was team president of the Panthers, while Jon served as president of Panthers Stadium LLC from its inception in 1994.
+However both Mark and Jon abruptly resigned before the 2009 season, reportedly at the behest of the senior Richardson, although both Mark and Jon remained minority owners and Jon died of cancer in 2013.
 On January 16, 2013, WBTV in Charlotte reported that Jerry Richardson wanted the team to be sold after he died, but presumably only to someone who would keep the team and jobs in Charlotte.

 In the 2015 season, Richardson's Panthers reached Super Bowl 50 on February 7, 2016, after losing only one game all season.
 The Panthers fell to the Denver Broncos with a score of 24–10.
 At the company's expense, the Panthers transported and housed a majority of their employees at the Super Bowl.

-As Panthers majority owner, Richardson was said to be a "champion of diversity", with African-American Cam Newton as starting quarterback and Hispanic Ron Rivera as head coach.
+As Panthers majority owner, Richardson was said to be a "champion of diversity", with African-American Cam Newton as starting quarterback and Hispanic Ron Rivera as head coach, as well as former Topcats cheerleader Tina Becker as chief operating officer.